C interview questions for experienced

 Explanation:

-Segment number 0XA is known as graphics video memory.
-This segment has 720 columns and 400 rows.
-Intersection of rows and columns is known as pixel.
-Size of each pixel is one byte which stores color information.
+Segment number 0xA is identified as graphics video memory, encompassing 720 columns and 400 rows.
+The point where rows and columns intersect defines a pixel, and each pixel occupies one byte, storing color information.
 Examples:

 (q)What will be output of following c program?